gboeing/ppde642/syllabus/readme.md

 See the schedule below for due dates.
 Submit everything via Blackboard by 23:59:00 pacific time on their due dates.
 I will grant you a 24 hour, no questions asked, grace period to submit late without penalty.
 The submission window closes completely after this grace period and no further submissions will be accepted or graded.
 Please submit early to avoid any last-minute headaches such as slow uploads, weak internet connections, or temporary system outages.
 If you have any technical issues when submitting, contact USC IT well before it is due.
 It is solely the student's responsibility to ensure that all submissions have gone through on time, so please visually confirm complete successful submission in the system.
 The timestamp in the submission system is our official record: if it says you're late, you're late.

-Grades in this course represent holistic qualitative assessments of your performance relative to both the assignments' instructions as well as your peers' performance given the same instructions and time.
-They reflect what you have demonstrated you know.
+Grades in this course reflect your demonstrated understanding of and competency with the material.
+They do not necessarily reflect the amount of time or effort you put in (consider: if the course were easy for you and you quickly completed the assignments perfectly, you wouldn't want a D just because you didn't have to expend much effort).
+Grades also account for your adherence to the assignments' instructions and your peers' performance given the same instructions and time.
 Grades are non-negotiable.
-You can expect grades to be posted within two weeks of the assignment's due date.
+You can expect them to be posted within two weeks of the assignment's due date.